Close

 Evie Shockley’s latest collection of poetry, suddenly we, contains the songs of a poet whose heart is so capacious it’s almost from another planet.
 We sail with Shockley into an Afrofuturist horizon, equipped with Toni Morrison’s proverb: “I refuse the prison of ‘I’ and choose the open spaces of ‘we’.”

-The serial proem begins the collection’s work to reconsitute political community.
+The serial proem begins the collection’s work to reconstitute political community.
 Its title, “alma’s arkestral vision (or, farther out),” fuses “orchestra” with “ark,” which refers to Black religious narratives of exodus while also reappropriating the ship as the transatlantic carrier of enslaved persons.
 The title visually echoes “astral,” in reference to Sun Ra’s far-out jazz “Arkestra” and Alma Thomas’s painted cosmic visions.
 Remixing these dual lineages of the musical and visual, the collection catapults us to the endless final frontier of Black aesthetics.

 These themes converge in the sequence’s first moment: a calligram in the shape of “we.”
 It’s made of “you” 43 times and “me” once.
 Shockley immediately shows that the me reading (and writing!) the poem is part of this grand we.
 And yet, you belong in these poems; you belong; you matter to something larger than yourself.
 So do I. This “ark” does not sink into simple individualism.
 We move forward (or outward) across the collection—into another reality.